dim2r/tcp_tee/README.md

 cmake --build .
 ```

 If you face strange linkage errors then check if conan package manager is configured to use c++11 ABI.
-You should get the following output:
+You should see the following output in order to solve them:
 ```
 $ grep compiler.libcxx ~/.conan/profiles/default
 compiler.libcxx=libstdc++11